TheOlajide/Acme-Superstore/README.md

 ## Data Cleaning and Preparation
 ---

-The data is generally clean enough, apart from a white space on one of the columns which was removed.
+The data is generally clean enough, apart from white spaces which were removed.
 Data cleaning and preparation was carried out in PowerBi.
 Original dataset was provided in csv format.

 ## Exploratory Data Analysis
 ---

 Objectives of EDA:

-EDA involved creating visuals to give insight on what’s up with the business.
+EDA involved creating visuals to give insight on business performance.

 ## Results and findings
 ---